 Libraries That Make Python Useful for Big Data

-Python is everywhere when it comes to dealing with data hassle-free.
+When it comes to dealing with data hassle-free, everybody prefers to do data analysis with Python.
 It has over 137000 libraries and is constantly adding up more to keep pace with ongoing advancements.
 These in-built libraries are well enough to crunch any large data set and streamline multiple tasks in seconds.

 Pandas (Python Data Analysis) work on data munging, cleaning manipulation, and analysis.
 It enables Big Data scientists to build fast and flexible data structures in tabular and multidimensional formats.